Dasypeltis scabra: Behavior

 The rhombic egg eater is nocturnal.
 Although mainly terrestrial, it is a good climber and is known to scale rock outcroppings and climb trees to raid birds' nests.

 Diet

-Dasypeltis scabra feeds exclusively on eggs.
+D. scabra feeds exclusively on eggs.
 The lining of the mouth has small, parallel ridges, very similar to human fingerprints, which aid in grasping the shell of an egg.
 Once swallowed, the egg is punctured by specialized vertebral hypapophyses which extend into the esophagus.
 The shell is then regurgitated in one piece, and its contents passed along to the stomach.

 Defense

-When disturbed, D. scabra inflates itself, "hisses" by rapidly rubbing together the rough, keeled scales on the side of its body, and strikes with its mouth kept wide open.
+When disturbed, D. scabra inflates itself, "hisses" by rapidly rubbing together the rough, keeled scales on the sides of its body, and strikes with its mouth kept wide open.

 Reproduction

 D. scabra is oviparous.
-In summer, a sexually mature female may lay one or two clutches of 6-25 eggs each.
+In summer, a sexually mature female may lay one or two clutches of 6–25 eggs each.
 The eggs measure 36 × 18 mm.
 Hatchlings are 21–24 cm in total length.

-Subspecies

-Two subspecies are recognized, including the nominotypical subspecies.